 Using Individual Spaces

-During the process of production the individual’s space is used to visualize the commodity, trade, good or service.
-The individual visualizes the commodity, trade, good or service in their space.
-They use self generated energy to transfer the visualization into the Physical Universe.
-This is done by the individual interfacing with the physical universe.
-When there is more than one Producer involved in the production process, each individual interfaces with each other and with the physical universe.
+During the process of production, the individual’s space is first used to create a model of the commodity, trade, good or service.
+Individuals replicate the models from their space into the physical environment.
+The replication of the model into the physical environment is done by the individual interfacing his space with the physical environment.
+When there is more than one Producer involved in the production process, each individual interfaces their space with each other’s individual space and with the physical environment.

-Space and Ownership
+Spaces and Ownership

 The subject of ownership can be fairly abstract.
 By abstract we mean existing in thought or as an idea but not having a physical universe or concrete existence.
 The reason Ownership can be abstract is that Ownership involves many spaces.
 Ownership involves the interfacing of many spaces during the process of production.